 Forwards are used after the user has had content from the handler and they respond.
 They are primarily used to help split up complex flows into multiple handlers.
 For example, if you have a complex slot filling process, each question to the user can be a single handler and the content on the handler is for handling the unexpected inputs from the user and get them back on track.
 If the user ansers in a way that is expected, the forward will move them to the next step, or handler.

 The data field gives you an open-ended key-value storage to pass data to the handler at runtime.
-When designing custom handlers, place configuration variables here that can be useful to modify the behavior of the handler without required a code update.
+When designing custom handlers, place configuration variables here that can be useful to modify the behavior of the handler without requiring a code update.